mattg3004/Schistoxpkg.jl/docs/src/index.md

 We then perform any interventions which are due to take place at this point in time after which we will cull the miracidia and cercariae in the environment by a chosen percentage.
 After this we will add births to the population which occur at some specified rate.

-A form of this is done by with the following function:
+A version of this is done by with the following function:
 ```
 number_years = 200
 num_time_steps = trunc(Int, 365*number_years / time_step)